Ken Myer: Kenneth Myer Lecture

 The annual Kenneth Myer Lecture was founded by the Friends of the National Library of Australia in 1990.
 The inaugural lecturer was Gough Whitlam, and later Kenneth Myer Lecturers have included H. C. Coombs, Dr Davis McCaughey, Emeritus Professor John Mulvaney, Sir Gustav Nossal, Professor Peter C. Doherty, Fred Chaney, Professor Fiona Stanley, Harry Seidler, Tim Costello, Geoffrey Robertson, Michelle Grattan, Professor Tim Flannery, Professor Ian Frazer, Kim Williams, Laura Tingle and Professor Megan Davis.

 Kenneth Myer Medallion for the Performing Arts

 The Kenneth Myer Medallion for the Performing Arts was awarded by the Arts Centre Melbourne between 1991 and 2010.

 Recipients of the award included Clifford Hocking (inaugural award, 1991); Liz Jones (1994 or 1995); Jenny Kemp and Daniel Keene (1998); Shirley McKechnie and John Romeril; Malcolm Robertson and Mary Kenneally (2000); actor and teacher John Bolton (2002); Bob Sedergreen (2006); choreographer Helen Herbertson (2007); and theatre maker and teacher Robert Draffin (2010).

 Personal life

 In 1947, Myer married Prudence Boyd (1925–2005) and they had five children: Joanna, Michael, Philip, Martyn and Andrew.
 Ken and Prudence were divorced in 1977.
-Ken married Yasuko Hiraoka in 1979 (16 March 1945 – 30 July 1992).
+Ken married Yasuko Hiraoka (16 March 1945 – 30 July 1992) in 1979.

-Myer and Yasuko were killed in a light aircraft crash in Alaska on 30 July 1992.
+Myer and Yasuko, along with three other people, were killed in a light aircraft crash in Alaska on 30 July 1992.